-Before you strip down the monitor, I would recommend that you get your Raspberry Pi working, connect it to the monitor, and test your digital picture frame application.
+Before you strip down the monitor, I recommend that you get your Raspberry Pi working, connect it to the monitor, and test your digital picture frame application.
 Once that works, you can move on to the more tricky bit.
 But don’t fear, the chances are high that you will succeed.

-Fortunately, there a quite a few YouTube videos showing how to peel the plastic off a brand new screen without ruining it and exposing just the bare electronics.
-This varies with every monitor, but my recommendation is to watch some YouTube videos before you try it with your monitor.
+Fortunately, YouTube videos show how to peel the plastic off a brand new screen without ruining it and exposing just the bare electronics.
+This varies with every monitor, but my recommendation is to watch some YouTube videos before trying it with your monitor.
 You may even find a video for your exact type of monitor.

 Once you have carefully removed the monitor bezel, this is what you get:

 Just for the fun of it, here is the empty shell of the monitor:

 My ASUS monitor had a metal piece that was protruding and which needed to be sawed off with a Dremel.

 Before you do that, you should carefully seal all holes of the back of the display with an adhesive plastic foil, or else tiny metal pieces may enter the inner electronics of the screen, which could cause a short circuit or, even worse, damage.

 Be careful with that part, and clean everything neatly before proceeding!